**Botanical Profile: The Anatomy of Beauty**

 – **Growth Habit:** A perennial shrub that can grow up to 15 feet tall in ideal conditions, though most garden varieties stay compact (3–6 feet).

 **Fun Fact:** Hibiscus flowers are **ephemeral**—each bloom lasts just 1–2 days.
 But don’t worry; the plant produces new flowers continuously during its blooming season!
+After all lots of flowers are needed to sustain our hair health and stop hair loss.

 ### **Cultural Significance: A Flower of Many Stories**